Gagan5278/SwiftUIRouter/README.md

     }
 } ```

-2. Create an extesion of View and add below code
+2. Create an extension of View and add the below code
    ```
    extension View {
     @ViewBuilder